Venezuelan opposition envoy addresses OAS

 Tarre plans to keep attending OAS sessions and representing Venezuela, even though Maduro’s government announced plans to hold a rally next Saturday to celebrate its departure from the organization.

-Samuel Moncada, Venezuelan ambassador to the United Nations and the only diplomat loyal to Maduro currently on U.S. territory, used to attend OAS sessions representing his country.
+Samuel Moncada, Venezuelan ambassador to the United Nations and the only chief of a diplomatic mission loyal to Maduro currently on U.S. territory, used to attend OAS sessions representing his country.
 But the State Department recently restricted his movements to a 25-mile (40-kilometer) radius around New York.

 Tarre, who was recognized earlier this month with the support of 18 countries, said in his speech that he will work to organize free and fair elections in his country and that it once again recognize the authority of the Inter-American Court of Human Rights.